top of page

 • A heat map or scenario analysis model

-Don't get too bogged down with the risk score as not everyone may agree.
-Focus on the potential consequence for your workshops.
+Avoid getting bogged down with the risk score since not everyone may agree.
+Instead, focus on potential consequences during your workshops.

-Make sure the framework matches the complexity of the risk and the knowledge of the participants.
-And if you’re talking controls, make sure you differentiate between actual controls and supporting or verification activities.
+Ensure the framework matches the risk complexity and the participants' knowledge.
+If discussing controls, differentiate between actual controls and supporting or verification activities.

 5. Facilitate, Don’t Dominate

-As the facilitator, your job isn’t to lead the conversation, it’s to guide it.
-This means:
+As the facilitator, your role isn’t to lead the conversation but to guide it.
+This involves:

 • Asking open-ended questions

-The knowledge and experience is in the room.
-Your job as a facilitator is to surface it, structure it, and record it in a meaningful way.
+The knowledge and experience are present in the room.
+Your job is to surface, structure, and record it meaningfully.

 6. Focus on Controls, Not Just Risks

-This is where most risk workshops fail.
-They stop at listing hazards and risks, without diving deep into what actually controls the risk.
+Many risk workshops fail at this stage.
+They stop at listing hazards and risks, neglecting deeper investigation into what actually controls the risk.

-• Classifying them using the hierarchy of control
+• Classify them using the hierarchy of control

-If a control doesn’t stop the event or reduce the consequence, it may not be a control at all.
-This is where many businesses get stuck.
+Remember, if a control doesn’t prevent an event or reduce consequences, it may not truly be a control.
+Many businesses stumble here.

 7. Capture, Review, and Follow Up

-What happens after the workshop is just as important as what happens during it.
+What occurs after the workshop is just as crucial as what happens during it.
 Ensure you:

 • Document key risks, controls, and decisions